 Microchip Insertion for Pets

 It’s only natural that owners take measures to ensure their pets can be identified.
 If a pet gets lost, it can have a devastating impact on an individual or entire family.
 Unfortunately, collars with tags can be lost, and tattoos may fade over time or simply escape the notice of a shelter.
 Because of the relative unreliability of these identification methods, microchip insertions are growing in popularity.
-Microchips cannot be lost and will not fade, and shelters check for them on a regular basis, so you can rest secure in the knowledge that, should your pet get lost, there will always be a simple means for whoever finds them to determine where it belongs.
+Microchips cannot be lost and will not fade, and shelters check for them on a regular basis, so you can rest secure in the knowledge that, should your pet get lost, there will always be a simple means for whoever finds him or her to determine where he or she belongs.

 Once they find the chip, they will access a national database by phone in order to find the registered owner of the pet.
-However, for this system to work, the owner needs to register the chip number.
-That’s why Our Veterinary Hospital offers not only chip implantation, but will also provide the required paperwork for the owner to register the chip.
+However, in order for this system to work, the owner must register the chip number.
+That is why Our Veterinary Hospital offers not only chip implantation, but will also provide the required paperwork for the owner to register the chip.